Read time 6 minutes

 Whether you chat with outside members or your own company, the file storage and permissions are configured similarly.

 When creating a Teams group in MS Team, an Office 365 group and a SharePoint site are automatically created within the group mailbox.
-With the SharePoint site, you can access a library of various document library to find various shared documents.
+With the SharePoint site, you can access a library of various document libraries to find various shared documents.
 But, finding the SharePoint site location is not easy.

 The simplest way to find any Team’s SharePoint site is to go to SharePoint via the File section.
 After opening SharePoint, copy the URL from your browser and create a permanent link.